vikash-bhardwaj/ai-code-companion-documentation/README.md

 This extension require a access token to use the OpenAI provider's APIs hence be aware on the usage and cost of the provided access token.

-## Set-up your AI Provider Access Key for VSCode GPT to communicate with AI Provider API
+## Set-up your AI Provider Access Key for `Code Companion` to communicate with AI Provider API

-To start conversation with VSCode GPT you need to provide your AI Provider Access Key by using below steps:
+To start conversation with `Code Companion` you need to provide your AI Provider Access Key by using below steps:

 - Open command palette by pressing `Cmd/Ctrl+Shift+P`
-- Search for `VSCode GPT` in the command palette to find all command available for extension
+- Search for `Code Companion` in the command palette to find all command available for extension
-- Look for `VSCode GPT: Set Access Key` and select the command to set the access key.
+- Look for `Code Companion: Set Access Key` and select the command to set the access key.
 Please refer below screenshot:
   <img src="./assets-readme/command-set-access-key.png" alt="Extension Set Access Key Command" />
 - You will see input box to enter the access key, paste the access key and hit `Return/Enter`.
 Please refer below screenshots:
   Screenshot before entering access key: